PURE MTH 7108 - Geometry of Surfaces

 Online LearningThis course uses MyUni exclusively for providing electronic resources, such as lecture notes, assignment papers, sample solutions, discussion boards, etc. It is recommended that the students make appropriate use of these resources.
 Link to MyUni login page:https://myuni.adelaide.edu.au/webapps/login/

 Learning & Teaching ModesThis course relies on lectures as the primary delivery mechanism for the material.
 Tutorials supplement the lectures by providing exercises and example problems to enhance the understanding obtained through lectures.
 A sequence of written assignments provides assessment

 opportunities for students to gauge their progress and understanding.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-1. Introduction and review of topology on R^n (2 lectures)
+1. Review of topology and differentiable functions on R^n

 Specific Course RequirementsNone.